Azure-Samples/azure-cognitive-search-blob-metadata/README.md

 ## Demo

-The final line in the [`deploy.azcli`](deploy.azcli) file performs a search against the index.
+The last `curl` command in the [`deploy.azcli`](deploy.azcli) file performs a search against the index.
 After a few seconds, this should start returning a JSON structure with the most interesting information for a single document: the search performs a `$top=1` to limit the results and `$select` to only return the file name and the relevant metadata values.

 The important outcome here is that a *single* document will contain both the `author` metadata (coming from Blob storage) as well as the `document_type` and `business_impact` values (coming from Table storage).

 You can also interactively search for documents in the Azure Portal by using the [Search explorer](https://learn.microsoft.com/azure/search/search-explorer#start-search-explorer).

+## Cleanup

+To clean up the resources created for this demo, run the last command in the [`deploy.azcli`](deploy.azcli) file or manually delete the resource group again which contains all your resources.